hrbrmstr/longurl/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a "bug fix" release to swap out the back-end API service used to expand short URLs since longurl.org is no longer a service.
+* This is a "bug fix" release with a complete re-thinking of the packge.
+It no longer relies on third-party services to do the heavy lifting.
+All work is done within R.

 ## Reverse dependencies